joshuacoles/University-Notes/Physics/Electromagnetism 2/EM Waves in LIH Materials/Governing Equation of EM Waves in an LIH Material.md

 By definition we know $\divrg \vD = \rho_f$ and further $\rho_f = 0$[^1] and hence,

-[^1]: If $\rho_f \ne 0$ this would imply that $\vD \ne \vec0$ and thus $\vE \ne \vec0$ as per the [[Maxwells Equations in Materials#Constitutive Equations in LIH Materials]].
+[^1]: If $\rho_f \ne 0$ this would imply that $\vD \ne \vec0$ and thus $\vE \ne \vec0$ as per the [[Maxwell's Equations in Materials#Constitutive Equations in LIH Materials]].
 Thus there would be a force on these free charges which we know can move.
 Hence we assume that these charges are in a stable configuration where there is no force. [cf](https://physics.stackexchange.com/questions/22773/in-electrostatics-why-the-electric-field-inside-a-conductor-is-zero)

 $$ \nab^2 \vE = \mu \p_t (\curl \vH). $$